bigdondon/apple_developer_issue/Readme_EN.md

 After hearing this troublesome issue times from developers, finally, I have encountered it now.
 My developer account was notified to be terminated on September 26th.

+This will cause all my apps to be removed from AppStore.

 ### About me

 I am Liu Qia, an indie developer.